Azure-Samples/explore-iot-operations/quickstart/fabrikam-HMI-26/fabric-connectors/README.md

 # Fabric Connectors — Fabrikam HMI-26

-This folder documents how Azure IoT Operations dataflow pipelines deliver factory telemetry into **Microsoft Fabric** for analytics, dashboards, and AI enrichment.
+This folder documents how Azure IoT Operations dataflow pipelines deliver recycling plant telemetry into **Microsoft Fabric** for analytics, dashboards, and AI enrichment.

 No ARM templates are stored here — those live in the base quickstart [`arm_templates/`](../../arm_templates/).
 This doc records the HMI-26-specific dataflow topology and what to configure in each Fabric service.